CRACKED

 publisher@crackedmag.com

-GOSAR INVADE
+DUTTER, GOSAR INVADE LAS

 6/6/03

-Never being able to stay away from comic books and
+being able to stay away from comic books and humor magazines for too long of a

-and Scott Gosar took a break from the mean,
+time period, Barry Dutter and Scott Gosar took a break from the mean, unforgiving Las Vegas

-Cosmic Comics, located at 3330 E. Tropicana, Suite
+Comics, located at 3330 E. Tropicana, Suite “W” (at Pecos) in LV, boasted such

-“W” (at Pecos) in LV, boasted such a great selection of “The World’s Humorest Funny Magazine” back issues, that we simply had
+a great selection of “The World’s Humorest Funny

-to snap a picture to share with the CRACKED-heads of the world.
+with the CRACKED-heads of the world.

-geeky tourists and their @#$% digital cameras!
+for putting up with a couple of geeky tourists and their @#$% digital cameras!

-Former CRACKED Editor Barry Dutter, current CRACKED
+From left: Former CRACKED Editor Barry Dutter, current CRACKED Editor Scott Gosar

-owner of Las Vegas-based Cosmic Comics, pose with a treasure
+and Jim Brocius, owner of Las Vegas-based Cosmic Comics, pose with a treasure

 trove of classic CRACKED magazines.